Polymyositis

 Overview

-Polymyositis (pol-e-my-o-SY-tis) is an uncommon inflammatory disease that causes muscle weakness affecting both sides of your body.
-Having this condition can make it difficult to climb stairs, rise from a seated position, lift objects or reach overhead.
+The condition, also called an autoimmune condition, isn't common.
+Having this condition can make it hard to climb stairs, rise from sitting, lift objects or reach up.

 Symptoms